-If you have implemented ICQP and would like to share your experience, we would love to hear it.
 Orchard is committed to keeping you informed and being a trusted resource that you can turn to for industry-related education.
 And as always, we welcome your feedback.
-Feel free to respond to this post by clicking the “Comment” link at the bottom, or by emailing us at firstname.lastname@example.org.
+Follow us on twitter at @OrchardSoftware, and feel free to respond to this post by clicking the “Comment” link at the bottom, or by emailing us at firstname.lastname@example.org.

 Kim Futrell, MT (ASCP)